 Renting a studio in Miami is going to cost more than renting a studio in Asheville.
 Insurance varies by location, too.
 Same for electricity, travel, equipment maintenance, marketing... you get the picture.

 Got your operating cost?
 Now let’s talk about your income.

 Expenses are only half the story.
 You need to make a living, too!

 Too many photographers sell themselves short because they feel guilty charging higher rates for their work.
 Remember: You matter.
 You are worth it.
 You are a professional.
 You deserve to make the salary you require.

-Again, this number is deeply personal and depends on your individual budget, lifestyle and expectations.
+Again, this number is deeply personal and depends on your individual budget, lifestyle, and expectations.

 You’re not shooting 24/7, 365 days a year.

-If I need to make 100k to break even between my operational cost and my personal income, I know that I’ll need to bring in about $1,200 a day to break even.
+If I need to make $100k to cover my operational cost and my personal income, I know that I’ll need to bring in about $1,200 a day.

 $1,200 is my daily rate.